This article was previously published on January 19, 2021 and updated for comprehensiveness and accuracy.

 • On the ceiling.
 While CO is slightly lighter than air, both gases have similar weights, so CO won’t rise to the height of your ceiling to trigger the alarm.

-How to Maintain Your Carbon Monoxide Detector
+How to Make Sure Your Carbon Monoxide Detector is Working Properly

 • Check your detectors each month.
 Your CO detectors have a button that you press to test if the detector is working properly.
 Pressing it will sound an alarm or flash a light, indicating that your detector is working as it should.

 • Clean the detector regularly.
-Dirt, dust and similar particles hinder the detector’s performance.
+Dirt, dust, and similar particles hinder the detector’s performance.
 Use a cloth—and a vacuum with a brush attachment, if needed—to keep the CO detector clean.

 • Replace the batteries regularly.
 All CO detectors automatically sound a high-decibel, repetitive alarm to alert you that they’re low on batteries.
 But don’t wait until the alarm sounds.
 The CPSC recommends changing your CO detector batteries at least every year.